Real and Imaginary Numbers

-Whole numbers are counting numbers including 0.
+Whole numbers are counting numbers, including 0.
 In other words, if you include 0 in the set of natural numbers, you will obtain the set of whole numbers.

 Therefore, natural numbers are part of the set of whole numbers.

 This means that all natural numbers are also whole numbers.
-Also, all whole numbers are also natural numbers except for 0 since 0 is not a natural number.
+Also, all whole numbers are natural numbers except for 0 since 0 is not a natural number.

 Example: Is 510 a whole number or a natural number?

-Integers are positive and negative whole numbers including 0.
+Integers are positive and negative whole numbers, including 0.
 Examples are 1, 0, -1, 500, -500, 2200, -3800, and so on.

-If you combine the set of all whole numbers and the set of all negative whole numbers, you now have the set of integers.
+If you combine the set of all whole numbers and the set of all whole negative numbers, you now have the set of integers.
 Also, the set of natural numbers and the set of whole numbers are just subsets or parts of the set of integers.